 Bartholemew and Hetties are Peculiars – secretive creatures who try desperately to remain invisible to and unnoticed by ordinary people.
 But when other Peculiars are being killed, they suddenly have to act.
 A story that is full of magic and suspense.

 The Mouse with the Question Mark Tail by Richard Peck

 A mouse on a mission decides to travel to Buckingham Palace to meet the queen.
-A ripping adventure yarn that will thrill readers.
+A ripping adventure yarn that will thrill 4th grade readers.

 Inside Out and Back Again by Thanhha Lai